Do Go On - 360 - Alan Turing & The Enigma

 He was born in June of 1912 into a rather well-off family of status.

-with the Indian Civil Service and his mother was the daughter
+and his mother was the daughter of Edward Wallace Stoney,

-of Edward Wallace Stoney who was the chief engineer
+who was the chief engineer of the Madras Railway,

-of the Madras Railway, so a railway company that operated
+so a railway company that operated in southern India.

-So this is during like British India.
+So this is during, like, British India.

-Alan's parents decided they wanted to raise their
+Alan's parents decided they wanted to raise their children in Britain

 I say.

-Alan attended St. Michael's, a primary school in the St. Leonard's-on-Sea.
+From the ages of six to nine years old, Alan attended St. Michael's, a primary school in the St.

 Nice.